Google I/O certainly kept us busy last month, but we’ve still found the time to keep pushing out those features.

 Up until now we supported public Bitbucket repositories but as of today we’re pleased to extend our support to the web’s most popular code hosting site, GitHub.

 GitHub really is a best of breed web application, and their ideals are tightly aligned with ours.
 Seamless collaboration and workflows, and now using GitHub with PlayCanvas is just as seamless.

 We love you all equally

-To use Github or Bitbucket accounts select your account settings page from the top navigation and go to Services.
-One click to authorise your account and then you can sync any of the repositories from your Bitbucket or Github user.
+To use GitHub or Bitbucket accounts select your account settings page from the top navigation and go to Services.
+One click to authorize your account and then you can sync any of the repositories from your Bitbucket or GitHub user.
 Now head over the Code tab in your Depots and fill in the details of which repository you want to link up with your project.